 Firefox in-development versions, Nightly (the bleeding edge) and Aurora (with features earmarked for subsequent release) have also got some design love and their respective logos are now simplified with less detail and gloss just like the Firefox logo updated a few days ago.
 That’s a good excuse to try Aurora or even Nightly.

-The next Firefox beta is out and again it includes a new tool in its ever-growing developer toolbox.
+The next Firefox beta is out and again it includes a new tool in its ever-growing developer toolbox (youtube to mp3).
 This time it comes with a new and long awaited network monitor that allows you to see network activity in the current tab, from html and style files, to ongoing AJAX requests for updated content.